zeek/zeek-docs/scripts/policy/frameworks/management/controller/api.zeek.rst

    and not published to topics.

-   :instances: the set of instance names now ready.
+   :param instances: the set of instance names now ready.

 .. zeek:id:: Management::Controller::API::restart_request